-The clerk gave him change and a ticket in return.
+The clerk gave him change and a ticket.
 “Your bus is boarding in thirty minutes from gate seventeen.”

 “Thank you.”
 Johnny headed toward his pretend parents to polish off the ruse.

 Near the magazines and books, he saw The Traveler’s Guide to New York City.
 It was outdated—printed in 1969—but he figured things wouldn’t have changed that much in three years.
-The guide described different neighborhoods, provided maps for subway and bus routes, and highlighted historic sites.
+The guide described different neighborhoods, provided maps of subway and bus routes, and highlighted historic sites.
 He brought it to the register, along with a few snacks and a drink, before drifting to the gate where the empty coach was parked.
-He looked at the sign above the windshield, which read New York City, and smiled.
+He looked at the sign above the windshield which read New York City and smiled.
 When the driver arrived to unlock the door and punch tickets, Johnny was the first one on.
-He marched straight to the back row and settled in with his gear.
+He went straight to the back row and settled in with his gear.

-It wasn’t until the bus was moving down the interstate that Johnny sat back and allowed himself to think about the events that had occurred the previous night.
+It wasn’t until the bus was moving down the interstate that Johnny started thinking about the previous night.
 He rubbed his wrists.
-The rope burns from the night’s captivity had reopened the existing scars, but it wasn’t as bad as the other times.
+The rope burns from his recent captivity had irritated the existing scars, but it wasn’t as bad as the other times.
 Glancing out the window, he tried to recall what had happened, but his memory was patchy.
 Had he killed Orlando or just knocked him unconscious?
-He had been too afraid to check, for fear he’d rouse him and have to go through another demented torture session.
+He had not checked, fearing his brother would wake and begin another demented torture session.
 Instead, Johnny had sat quietly on the top step, behind the bolted basement door, and waited for his mother to release him.
 When she finally did, he went to his bedroom and lay awake until both parents were asleep.
 Once he felt it was safe, he packed his things and slipped out of the house.

 The absence of guilt surprised him.
 He felt calm and confident now.
-Whatever might happen out in the world would not be worse than what he’d endured in that house.
+Whatever he might face in the world would not be worse than what happened in that house.
 He wondered if his parents would care that he was gone.
 Would they even bother to file a report with the police?
 It was doubtful, but he could never be sure.
-He was going to miss his friends, but there’d be new ones.
+He would miss his friends, but there’d be new ones.
 Ones he wouldn’t have to lie to all the time.
-He vowed to make sure he was never sent back to Miami.
+He vowed never to return to Miami.
 Dying on some unfamiliar street would be preferable.
-Johnny looked out the window as the scenery rolled by, feeling free and fearless.